What is it?

 What if I haven’t completed my taxes yet?

-If you haven’t completed your taxes yet, you will not be able to use the IRS Data Retrieval until you do.
+If you haven’t completed your taxes yet, you will not be able to use the IRS Data Retrieval.
 However, you can still use estimates to complete your FAFSA and file prior to PSU’s March 1 priority deadline.
 You can come back later to complete the Data Retrieval process after you have filed your tax return.

-How long will it take for my tax information to be available through IRS Data Retrieval?
+How long will it take for my tax information to be available through the IRS Data Retrieval or an IRS Tax Return Transcript?

 What should I do if I am unable to access my tax information using the Data Retrieval process?